dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 __Apache Hadoop__ is a framework for running applications on large clusters built of commodity hardware.
 The Hadoop framework transparently provides applications both reliability and data motion.
 Hadoop implements a computational paradigm named Map/Reduce, where the application is divided into many small fragments of work, each of which may be executed or re-executed on any node in the cluster.
 In addition, it provides a distributed file system (HDFS) that stores data on the compute nodes, providing very high aggregate bandwidth across the cluster.
 Both MapReduce and the Hadoop Distributed File System are designed so that node failures are automatically handled by the Hadoop framework. ([http://wiki.apache.org/Hadoop/](http://wiki.apache.org/Hadoop/))

 __MRJob__ is a Python library developed by Yelp to simplify writing Map/Reduce programs.
 It allows developers to test their code locally without installing Hadoop or run it on a cluster of choice.
 It also has extensive integration with Amazon Elastic Map Reduce.
-More information is available at [http://mrjob.readthedocs.io/en/latest/index.html](http://mrjob.readthedocs.io/en/latest/index.html).
+More information is available at [http://MRJob.readthedocs.io/en/latest/index.html](http://MRJob.readthedocs.io/en/latest/index.html).

 __Partial Sort__ - The reducer output will be lot of (partition) files, each of which contains key-value records that are sorted within each partition file based on the key.
-This is the default behaviour for MapReduce frameworks such as Hadoop, Hadoop Streaming and MRJob.
+This is the default behavior for MapReduce frameworks such as Hadoop, Hadoop Streaming and MRJob.

 __Total Sort (Unordered Partitions)__ - Total sort refers to an ordering of all key-value pairs based upon a specified key.
 This total ordering will run across all output partition files unlike the partial sort described above.
 One caveat here is that partition files will need to be re-stacked to generate a total ordering (a small post-processing step that is required after the MapReduce job finishes).